Mental Health Counseling

 Salary Potential

 The salary potential of EdD graduates varies based on field, but each profession offers high-paying growth and professional development opportunities.
-Here are a few examples of the median salaries of potential career venues:
+Here are a few examples of the median salaries of potential job opportunities based on the U.S. Bureau of Labor Statistics data:

 Work Environment